Heart Disease in Women

 Early Signs and Symptoms of Heart Disease in Women

 Detection of early heart disease signs and symptoms in women can lead to better outcomes in treatment and prevention.
 However, not all women will have beginning cardiac symptoms or warning signs of heart disease before an emergency arises, such as a heart attack.
-For those who do have heart blockage symptoms, there are several warning signs that may indicate heart disease in women.
+For those who do have heart blockage symptoms, several warning signs may indicate heart disease in women.
 Warning signs and symptoms of heart problems in women include, but are not limited to, the following:

 • Chest pain and discomfort